geoffleyland/luatrace/README.md

 ## 1. What?

-`annotate.lua` collects information about the traces LuaJIT is attempting and summarises then information in a format that doesn't contain as much information as `-jdump`, but which might be more useful for you.
+`annotate.lua` collects information about the traces LuaJIT is attempting and summarises that information in a format that doesn't contain as much information as `-jdump`, but which might be more useful for you.

 `annotate.lua` is installed with luatrace.